 There are several ways to travel from Chumphon to Krabi.
 You could take a train south to Surat Thani and then a bus to Krabi, however, a faster option is to take a direct minivan service from Chumphon to Krabi.

-There is are 4 direct minivan service a day from Chumphon to Krabi available to book online.
+There is currently 1 direct minivan service a day from Chumphon to Krabi available to book online.

-Use the Search Box below to book minivan tickets from Chumphon to Krabi.
+Use the Search Box below to buy tickets from Chumphon to Krabi.

-Mininvan services to Kanchanaburi depart from the Fame Tour office on the Saladang Road in Chumphon.
+Fame Tour services from Chumphon to Krabi depart from the Fame Tour office on the Saladang Road in Chumphon.

 Krabi Bus Station

-Fame Tour minivan services from Chumphon to Krabi terminate at Maharaj Soi 6 in Krabi Town.
+Fame Tour services from Chumphon to Krabi terminate at Krabi Bus Terminal.

 Once you have arrived in Krabi you have a wide variety of different options in terms of where to stay and what to do.

 Attractions in Krabi

 Krabi Town itself has no beach, but is a really pleasant place with some interesting attractions in the town itself and nearby.
 The most famous of these is Wat Tham Suea (Tiger Cave Temple) which is 9 km by road from Krabi Town.
 Wat Tham Suea has a hill top shrine with fantastic views and some caves from which the temple gets its name.